All Posts

 Li-Cycle to build French battery processing facility

-By Ernest Scheyder (Reuters) – Li-Cycle Holdings Corp said on Monday it will b..
+By Ernest Scheyder (Reuters) – Li-Cycle Holdings Corp said on Monday it will build a French facility to break down batteries fro..

 Hungary’s booming wedding market doused by soaring inflation